A Moving Guide to The Portland Metro Area

 - Protect Your Move This is a US Department of Transportation Web site.
 You can learn red flags for spotting rogue movers and how to choose a reputable mover.
 The site has a section about “knowing your rights when hiring a mover.”

-- Moving Scam At the core of the web site are message boards staffed around the clock by experienced volunteers who answer moving-related questions promptly and at no cost to the consumer.
+- Moving Scam At the core of the website are message boards staffed around the clock by experienced volunteers who answer moving-related questions promptly and at no cost to the consumer.
 None of the volunteers receive any income from this activity.
-The site does officially endorsed some moving companies and the “endorsement is based on the positive experiences of many consumers who have used them.”
+The site does officially endorse some moving companies and the “endorsement is based on the positive experiences of many consumers who have used them.”

 Change of Address

-- The US Postal Service Web site has developed an online source of help for movers.
+- The US Postal Service The USPS website has developed an online source of help for movers.
 It covers everything from motor vehicles to voter registration.